Arlorean/RaymarchVoxels/README.md

 ![Incorrect Shadows](/Images/Shadows.png)

 Unity doesn't like imported textures to be too wide (or high) so if the sliced image is very long, because it can't be divided into a grid easily, then you won't be able to display it.
-The workaround is to make the model larger in the front to back axis (Y in MagicaVoxel, Z in Unity), so that that number is a power of 2 or can be divided to make a roughly even grid.
+The workaround is to make the model larger in the front to back axis (Y in MagicaVoxel, Z in Unity), so that that depth is a power of 2 or can be divided to make a roughly even grid.

 ## Credits